Mesothelioma and Assisted Living

 The Costs of Assisted Living

-The costs of assisted living vary by location, facility, and services.
+The costs of assisted living vary by location, facility, and the specific services offered or chosen.
 Expenses may increase if more services are needed.
 The price can be variable based on the location, but on average, it can be anywhere from $2,500 to more than $5,000 per month.

 Veterans can make claims for coverage through the Veterans Administration, but they have a monthly limit.[2]
 While this may not cover the entire cost of this service, it can be a huge help.